keyquesttech/Enclave/README.md

 | Enclave_stm_sch.pdf| PDF schematic |
 | Enclave_stm_BOM.pdf| PDF Bill of materials|

-This verion of the PCB didn't work at first and it was forgotten in favor of AVR.
+This version of the PCB didn't work at first and it was forgotten in favor of AVR.
 Use at your own risk.

 ### AVR: